Federated Learning in the Presence of Adversarial Client Unavailability: Proofs of the main convergence guarantees

-uniformly over all possible dropout patterns on round $t$.
-The result is stated in \prettyref{lmm:adversarial-attack} (presented in Appendix \ref{sec:lemma_proof}).
+The above lemma gives an upper bound to $\expect{ \norm{B_t^{\sf sel}} \mid \calF_t}$.
 Surprisingly, $\epsilon$-fraction of maliciously chosen unavailable clients can contribute a deviation of $O(\sqrt{\epsilon})$.
 The rate turns out to be optimal as the estimation error matches the fundamental limit in \prettyref{thm:nonconvex-lb-dropout-G}.